 - COVID-19 cases with COVID-19 symptoms will not return to work until all the following have occurred:

 - At least 24 hours have passed since a fever of 100.4 or higher has resolved without the use of fever-reducing

-- At least 10 days have passed since COVID-19 symptoms
+- At least 10 days have passed since COVID-19 symptoms or negative test

 - COVID-19 cases who tested positive but never developed COVID-19 symptoms will not return to work until a minimum of 10 days have passed since the date of specimen collection of their first positive COVID-19